AmrithDavid/Projects/Ackerman and Quadcopter Control System/README.md

 - **Quadcopter (Drone)**: Manages aerial navigation through specified waypoints.
 - **Audi R8 (Vehicle with Ackerman Steering)**: Handles ground navigation with precision steering control.

+### Technical Environment

+- **ROS 2 (Robot Operating System)**: This project utilizes ROS for managing communication between the different components of the system.
+- **Gazebo Simulator**: All simulation tasks are performed within the Gazebo environment, a robust simulator for robotic systems that provides realistic scenarios and physics calculations.
+This allows for accurate testing of the navigation algorithms and platform controls before actual deployment.
+- **Linux**: Given the robust support for ROS and Gazebo, this project is designed to run on Linux operating systems, which provides the necessary tools and performance efficiencies required for real-time simulation and control tasks.